-The 16th Jožef Stefan International Postgraduate School Students' Conference (IPSSC) will be in person!
+We are proud to announce the 17th Jožef Stefan International Postgraduate Schooool Students' Conference (IPSSC) with theme From Research to Reality!
 We invite all interested students to participate and contribute.

 To be announced